-That Council, pursuant to Part 5 of the Planning and Development Act 2005 and regulations 13 and 25 of the Town Planning Regulations 1967, PROCEEDS with Amendment No. 73 to the City of Joondalup District Planning Scheme No. 2 as outlined at Attachments 1, 3 and 4 to this Report, for the purposes of public advertising for a period of 42 days.
+That Council, pursuant to Part 5 of the Planning and Development Act 2005 and regulations 13 and 25 of the Town Planning Regulations 1967, PROCEEDS with Amendment No. 73 to the City of Joondalup District Planning Scheme No. 2 as outlined at Attachments 1, 3 and 4 to Report CJ236-12/13, for the purposes of public advertising for a period of 42 days.